 Our 2023 first quarterly report was a milestone in the life of both our Company and the domestic insurance sector.
-In our previous quarterly report, we provided our shareholders with a detailed presentation of the new standard, the impact of the transition on our Company's equity, and gave a detailed explanation of the valuation for FY 2022 under the new methodology.
+In our previous quarterly reports, we provided our shareholders with a detailed presentation of the new, mandatory IFRS standard and the impact of the transition to this standard on our Company's equity, and gave a detailed explanation of the valuation for FY 2022 under this new methodology.
+As this flash report just precedes the presentation of our 2023 annual report under the Accounting Act, we have re-examined the results of preceding periods to compare our 2023 results with the corresponding performance data, as required by the relevant regulations.
+As a result of this, among others, the after-tax result for 2022 under IFRS 17 increased from HUF 1.407 million (as presented in the previous flash reports) to HUF 1.535 million.
+A detailed description of all the effects can be found in section 3.3.